 When it comes to lowbrow comedies, no one does it better than Adam Sandler.
-Deny all you want, but those Netflix stats don’t lie.
-You and everyone else in this world can’t get enough of the Sandman.
-At one point in time, this role was occupied by Pauly Shore.
+Deny it all you want, but those Netflix stats don’t lie.
+But what if we told you that this role was once occupied and fully owned by Pauly Shore?
+But wait, what happened to Pauly Shore?

 Shore, on the other hand, suffered numerous blows in his career—including the short-lived and failed sitcom Pauly.
 While he’s never fully disappeared from the Hollywood scene and still has a career to this day, he’s struggled to maintain the same profile he had in the mid-’90s.